-(a) Except as provided in [Section 9.2(b) and] Section 9.3, the Operating Committee shall maintain a system of accounting established and administered in accordance with GAAP [(or other standard if determined appropriate by the Operating Committee)], and all financial statements or information that may be supplied to the Participants shall be prepared in accordance with GAAP (except that unaudited statements shall be subject to year-end adjustments and need not include footnotes) [(or other standard if determined appropriate by the Operating Committee)].
-[To the extent the Operating Committee determines it advisable, the] The Company shall prepare and provide to each Participant (1) within 30 days after the end of each calendar month, an unaudited balance sheet, income statement, statement of cash flows and statement of changes in [each Participant's Capital Account] equity for, or as of the end of, (x) such month and (y) the portion of the then current Fiscal Year ending at the end of such month; and (2) as soon as practicable after the end of each Fiscal Year, a[n audited] balance sheet, income statement, statement of cash flows and statement of changes in [each Participant's Capital Account] equity for, or as of the end of, such year, audited by an independent public accounting firm (which audited balance sheet, income statement, statement of cash flows and statement of changes in equity contemplated by this Section 9.2(a) shall be made publicly available).
+(a) Except as provided in Section 9.3, the Operating Committee shall maintain a system of accounting established and administered in accordance with GAAP, and all financial statements or information that may be supplied to the Participants shall be prepared in accordance with GAAP (except that unaudited statements shall be subject to year-end adjustments and need not include footnotes).
+The Company shall prepare and provide to each Participant (1) within 30 days after the end of each calendar month, an unaudited balance sheet, income statement, statement of cash flows and statement of changes in equity for, or as of the end of, (x) such month and (y) the portion of the then current Fiscal Year ending at the end of such month; and (2) as soon as practicable after the end of each Fiscal Year, a balance sheet, income statement, statement of cash flows and statement of changes in equity for, or as of the end of, such year, audited by an independent public accounting firm (which audited balance sheet, income statement, statement of cash flows and statement of changes in equity contemplated by this Section 9.2(a) shall be made publicly available).
 The Fiscal Year shall be the calendar year unless otherwise determined by the Operating Committee.